The rural business succession crisis

-Converting a small business to employee ownership requires an investment of both resources and professional assistance to ensure success and long-term benefits.
+Converting a small business to a worker-owned cooperative requires an investment of both resources and professional assistance to ensure success and long-term benefits.
 While the process is unique for each business, it generally has five stages.
 Note that these stages do not apply to forms of employee ownership such as employee stock ownership plans (ESOP) or employee-owned trusts.

 Below is an outline of the stages, with approximate durations and costs — though these may vary widely depending on the complexity of the business and the readiness of employees to become owners.